ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

 ## Data Loading

 TensorFlow as a [tf.data](https://www.tensorflow.org/api_docs/python/tf/data) module specifically for creating input pipelines.
 It is especially useful when writing pipelines that will be compiled into graphs (which is required by TPU).
-The following is how I use it to load the data from the TFRecord files (with some details omitted)([source code location](https://github.com/ceshine/kaggle-quest/blob/795d94c70f7c97fd2c0a5f383fdf52571f9bb0ed/quest/dataset.py#L7)):
+The following is how I use it to load the data from TFRecord files (with some details omitted)([source code location](https://github.com/ceshine/kaggle-quest/blob/795d94c70f7c97fd2c0a5f383fdf52571f9bb0ed/quest/dataset.py#L7)):

 ```python
 AUTOTUNE = tf.data.experimental.AUTOTUNE